Become a Jays Care Canadian Local Government Partner!

 Your community can apply to receive free training and equipment to run either Girls At Bat or Challenger Baseball.
 Click here to access the online application.

-Before you begin, read through the FAQ below.
-It will help you get all the information together for your online application.
+Before you get started, take a look at the FAQ below.
+It will help you gather all the information you need for your online application.
 If you have questions, you can email [email protected].

 *Local governments include municipalities, cities and towns, villages, regional districts, and Indigenous communities and governments.
 Other community groups are eligible to apply through the Community Partners stream.